 - 2 red bell peppers, cut into large chunks

 - 1 Delicata squash, unpeeled, split lengthwise, seeds removed and cut into half moons (you could also use peeled butternut squash)

 - 2 Tbsp oil

 - 2 Tbsp maple syrup

-2. Place all the ingredients in a bowl and toss to coat the vegetables (at this point you can place the vegetables in a large zipper bag and refrigerate overnight).
+- Place all the vegetables on a large baking sheet.
+Drizzle with olive oil and toss to coat all the vegetables and sprinkle with salt.
+Alternatively at this point you can place the vegetables in a large zipper bag and refrigerate overnight.